MSilb7/farcaster-social-listening/README.md

 ### Use Cases (WIP)
 1. **Topic Listening:** Given a topic (i.e. protocol name, EIP, company name, feature name) - answer "what is the current meta & how has it changed over time?"
-  2. Understand overall sentiment, key related terms, sentiment among related terms.
+  a.
+Understand overall sentiment, key related terms, sentiment among related terms.
 Who are the top influencers on each end of the sentiment & what terms do they use?
 Have any dates or topics led to a sentiment flip?
-3. **Event Tracking:** Given some event topics (i.e. protocol release, token distribution, funding announcements) - similarly answer "what is the impact?" or "what is going rught/wrong?" driven by social sentiment.
+2. **Event Tracking:** Given some event topics (i.e. protocol release, token distribution, funding announcements) - similarly answer "what is the impact?" or "what is going rught/wrong?" driven by social sentiment.
 Potentially also tied to onchain activity insights?

  #### Examples
 - "EIP4844 sentiment is 70% positive (+10 pts month-over-month) driven byan uptick in user transaction fees commentary, led by *[X, Y, Z people]*, who all are frequent *[1, 2, 3 onchain signals]*.
 The 10% negative sentiment  (flat month-over-month) calls out node requirements, and state bloat, led by conversation from *[A, B, C people]* who all similarly share *[1, 2, 3 onchain signals]*.
 Neutral sentiment (20%) focuses on protocol specs and development timelines.
 The majority of this topic conversation happens in the *[op-stack]* Warpcast channel."